Ahmedturaj/uniScholarPath/README.md

 - **Type Checking:** PropTypes for runtime type checking, enhancing reliability.
 - **Alerts and Toasts:** Utilize SweetAlert2 for beautiful pop-up modals and toast notifications.
 - **Database Management:** Firebase for backend services, including hosting and database management.
+- **Additional Features:**  404 Not Found page for invalid routes.Comprehensive admin and moderator dashboards for efficient management.User-friendly application process with clear instructions and feedback.
+Implement Axios interceptor.
+Implement a price based filtering system on All Scholarship route.
 ## Technologies Used

 - [React Router](https://reactrouter.com/en/main/start/tutorial) - For client-side routing